About transference. The kind where you need to learn to love yourself.

 I see myself sitting in the waiting room.

 My therapists comes out where he usually does, sometimes looking a little ragged and worn down sometimes looking just normal.
 I am happy to see him, always.
-I smile at him standing there alone.
+I smile at him, standing there alone.
 He returns the smiles with the light in his eyes that I love to see.

 As I walk toward him it becomes apparent that he is holding a mirror the mirror that then turns into a full length mirror and I am there alone staring at myself.